gnubyte/basic_prog_concepts/README.md

  - [x] Can integrate 3rd party API's
  - [x] Can inject dependencies
  - [x] Can create portable product
- - [] Can maintain a wiki for the software
+ - [] Can maintain a wiki; for the software
+ - [] Can write installation structions in the wiki or a readme

 ** Core Skills: **
  - [] Can implement or follow Object Orientated Programming